echoface/be_indexer/README.md

 	// builder := be_indexer.NewCompactIndexerBuilder()

 	// optional special a holder/container for field
-	// dever can also register customized container: see: entries_holder_factory.go builder.ConfigField("keyword", be_indexer.FieldOption{
+	// can also register customized container: see: entries_holder_factory.go builder.ConfigField("keyword", be_indexer.FieldOption{
 		Container: be_indexer.HolderNameACMatcher,
 	})